DukeManh/Eventful/README.md

 # Eventful

 'Eventful' is a event management and ticket website implemented from scratch using Django framwork and bootstrap.
 Eventful allows users to:
   * Browse and search for events
   * Create Event and charge for different ticket options
-  * Buy event ticket
+  * Interact with events, buy event ticket

 # Preview
 ##### Responsive Home page